tableau/extensions-api/docs/trex_using_addin.md

 ---

-When a Tableau Add-In is installed, it appears on the dashboard sheet, under **Add-Ins**.
-You can use the add-in like you would any other dashboard object.
-For information about creating and installing an add-in, see [Creating a Tableau-Add-In](https://github.com/tableau/ProjectFrelard/wiki/Developer-Docs-:--Create-and-Use-a-Tableau-AddIn-(Project-Frelard)).
+When a Tableau Extension is installed, it appears on the dashboard sheet, under **Add-Ins**.
+You can use the extension like you would any other dashboard object.
+For information about creating and installing Tableau extensions, see [Creating a Tableau-Extension]({{site.baseurl}}/docs/trex_create.html).

 1. In a Tableau workbook, create a new dashboard or open an existing dashboard.
 2. Under **Add-Ins**,  select the add-in and drag it on to the dashboard.